andytudhope/thebluebook/source/tangled-bank/index.md

 “the freed ship sailed, and the man climbed back out of the marvelous as he had known it.” — Seamus Heaney

+“The only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars” — Jack Kerouac

 “I’ve spent late nights in hospitals watching EKG machines, realising that my heart has a skyline.